Car Insurance Arbitration: What It Is and How It Works

 See if you qualify for a lower rate in less than 2 minutes

 When a car insurance claim goes sideways and your insurer refuses to budge, you may find yourself facing a process called arbitration — whether you chose it or not.
-Car insurance arbitration is a legally binding alternative to court that can resolve disputes over fault, damages, and coverage in a matter of months rather than years.
-In this guide, you'll learn exactly how the arbitration process works, what your rights are under mandatory arbitration clauses, and how to decide whether arbitration — or another dispute resolution path — is in your best interest.
+Car insurance arbitration is a legally binding alternative to court that can resolve disputes over fault, damages, and coverage in roughly 100 to 110 days rather than years.
+In this guide, you'll learn exactly how the arbitration process works, what your rights are under mandatory arbitration clauses, and how the AAA's May 2025 Consumer Arbitration Rules and Mediation Procedures updates affect your case.
+Whether you're dealing with a denied claim or a UM/UIM dispute, this guide will help you decide whether arbitration is in your best interest.

 Key Pinch Points

-• Binding arbitration decisions are final — you typically cannot appeal
+• Binding arbitration decisions are final — appeals are extremely limited

-• UM/UIM arbitration is between you and your own insurer, not the at-fault driver
+• UM/UIM arbitration is between you and your own insurer only

 Compare Car Insurance Rates in Ohio